Home » Combining Wheat Berries for the Best Bread

 My journey to the perfect loaf of sandwich bread has been a long one.
 My husband prefers yeasted sandwich bread over sourdough bread.
 So, for me, it has been very important to make the best sandwich loaf I could.

-Making a soft and fluffy loaf of sandwich bread with 100% freshly milled flour can be a challenge.
+Making a soft and fluffy loaf of sandwich bread with 100% fresh milled flour can be a challenge.
 Although, the loaves were great, I felt there could be improvements.

-I kept fine tuning the mixture until I found the very best.
+I kept fine tuning the mixture for my fresh flour until I found the very best.
 The sandwich loaf made with this blend is exceptional in flavor and texture.

 To make the perfect blend, it’s important to know what each wheat berry brings to the table.